 Read items A. through F. carefully to learn how the Empire Plan Benefits Management Program applies to You and Your family.

 A. Preadmission certification for hospital admission

-YOU To receive maximum Empire Plan benefits, You must call The Empire Plan and choose the MUST Hospital Program for preadmission certification.
+YOU To receive maximum Empire Plan benefits, You must call The Empire Plan and choose the MUST Hospital Program (see Contact Information, page 151) for preadmission certification.

 You must call: